Onboarding Options for macOS: Workspace ONE Operational Tutorial

 Knowledge of additional technologies such as VMware Workspace ONE® Intelligence and VMware Workspace ONE® UEM is also helpful.

-Understanding macOS Onboarding
+Understanding macOS Enrollment

 Understanding macOS User Types